-Figures

-Figure 2 - 1: Map of designated sites within our supply area (Elliott, 2022) 8 Figure 2 - 2: Overview of our policies on responsibility 10 Figure 2 - 3: Themes for assessment of the regional plan within the SEA 12 Figure 2 - 4: Key environmental requirements from WRPG and WRPG Supplementary Guida (Environment and Society in Decision Making)

-Tables

-Table 2 - 1: Overview of waterbodies in the Thames River Basin District 7 Table 2 - 2: Natural Capital Baseline for Thames Water landholdings (2021) Source:Water Annual Performance Report (2020/21) Table 2 - 3: Our approach to respond to new legal and regulatory requirements 13 Table 2 - 4: Previous Licence Reductions for Environmental Improvement 21 Table 2 - 5: Low Flow Investigations into baseline abstraction Table 2 - 6: WFD No Deterioration investigations
+Wildlife and Countryside Act 1981 49 WRPG Supplementary Guidance 'Preventing deterioration' 50 Annex C: Government's Environmental Targets, the setting of which is mandated under the Environment Act (2021) 51 Figures Figure 2-1: Map of designated sites within our supply area (Elliott, 2022) 9 Figure 2-2: Overview of our policies on responsibility 12 Figure 2-3: Themes for assessment of the regional plan within the SEA .
+14 Figure 2-4: Key environmental requirements from WRPG and WRPG Supplementary Guidance (Environment and Society in Decision Making).
+Requirements that we must acti (as defined in the guidance) are in orange, those that we should action are in blue Figure 2-5: Our customers' ten "wants" 21 Tables Table 2-1: Overview of waterbodies in the Thames River Basin District Water Annual Performance Report (2020/21) Table 2-3: Our approach to respond to new legal and regulatory requirements Table 2-4: Previous Licence Reductions for Environmental Improvement Table 2-5: Low Flow Investigations into baseline abstraction Table 2-6: WFD No Deterioration investigations prevent deterioration 4.4